FayDoom/Strobe/README.md

 	pip install --requirement requirements.txt

 	There is no need to choose the background image manually, the program will do it for you.
-	But you have to set the "centered" background mode and choose the black filling color in your Windows settings.
+	But you have to set the "ajusted" background mode and choose the black filling color in your Windows settings.
 	(It's a pain in the a$$ to do it programmatically)

 ## Usage